petrvanblokland/DesignDesignSpace/DDS-pricing.md

 ~~~
 box = content.newIntroduction()
 ~~~
-# The prices of DD.S studies are based on individual coaching and custom made design challenges with personal feedback.
-That is different from standard online courses.
+# The prices of DD.S studies are based on customised design challenges with personal feedback.
+Combine workshops based on your own preference.
+Select three to get one for free.
 ~~~
 section = content.newSection()
 box = section.newMain()